Trial starts for woman accused of burning raccoon alive, filming it

 Both Alicia and Roddy Kincheloe are facing felony charges including aggravated animal cruelty.
 Alicia is also charged with tampering with evidence for trying to dispose of the animal’s body.

-The trial started Monday in the court room of Judge Dana Moss in Sarasota County.
+Opening arguments start at 9:30 in the courtroom of Judge Dana Moss .
 This is a developing story.

 Copyright 2023 WWSB.
 All rights reserved.